tacman/msgphp/docs/infrastructure/doctrine-dbal.md

 value.

 The design is based on [late static bindings], due the design of the Doctrine type system itself.
-It extends from the default [`Type`][api-type] implementation and can either be used generic or as a base class for custom identifier (which in turn require custom types).
+It extends from the default [`Type`][api-type] implementation and can be used either generic or as a base class for custom identifiers (which in turn require custom types).

 - `static setClass(string $class): void`